Lebanon breaks with past in Syrian bomb probe

 The case evokes political violence dating back decades, including the 1977 assassination of Druze leader Kamal Jumblatt and the 2005 killing of Sunni politician Rafik al-Hariri, among a long list of others.
 If proven true, it will be a blow to Hezbollah, Syria's powerful, Iranian-backed Shi'ite ally.

-The security agency which uncovered the plot said it seized larges amounts of explosives and cash.
+The security agency which uncovered the plot said it seized large amounts of explosives and cash.
 Leaks to Lebanese media have described the evidence as compelling.

 A lawyer for Samaha said he could not comment on what is an ongoing investigation.
 Asked about media reports that Samaha had confessed, Malek al-Sayyid, the lawyer, said: "This falls under the secrecy of the investigation."